GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_docs/tut-xsv-gnparser.md

 pages for installing the applications needed.

 If a checklist exists in Excel or in a Google Doc, save it as UTF-8 encoded CSV file on a disk.
-Here we are going to use [names.zip] file as an example.
+Here we are going to use [names.csv] file as an example.

 ## Examine CSV file

-[names.zip] contains `names.csv` --- a well-formatted CSV file with many strings to evaluate.
+[names.csv] contains `names.csv` --- a well-formatted CSV file with many strings to evaluate.
 At first we will examine its content:

 Let's see how many lines it has.